Resources

 Technical support & cost-share funding

-Getting Started with Wildflower Patches, Flower Strips & Meadows
+Wildflower Patches, Flower Strips & Meadows

 Shana Byrd from Dawes Arboretum shares practical tips for creating your own native plant patch.
 Produced as part of the Pollinator Habitat 101 webinar series sponsored by The Ohio State University Bee Lab.
 Watch Shana's video & see complete list of Pollinator Habitat 101 presentations.